Last Updated on March 22, 2021 by Julia Wilson

 The veterinarian will perform follow-up radiographs and antibiotics will continue for at least a month after radiographs show all evidence of fluid/pus build-up has resolved.

-Confine the cat to a cage or small room during recovery.
+Confine the cat in a cage or small room during recovery.

 If the owner is willing to follow the veterinarian’s instructions the prognosis fair, this will include medicating for several weeks and regular follow-up appointments and chest radiographs.